 After the Reserved Zone, we will travel back up the Manu River to the magnificent Manu Wildlife Center, a lodge that Conde Nast Traveler mentioned as offering “the most intense wildlife experience in Amazonia.”
 While here, enjoy a visit to one of the Amazon’s largest macaw clay licks to see hundreds of these colorful parrots visiting the clay for its salt content and medicinal properties.

 From the Manu Wildlife Center, head out with your naturalist guide to spot some incredible Amazonian wildlife.
 Enjoy spotting several monkeys, such as howler monkeys, tamarins, marmosets, capuchins, and squirrel monkeys.
-The Manu Wildlife Center also reports that 10% of visitors are lucky enough to spot wild jaguar and you can also visit the nearby clay lick to see tapir, which are the largest land mammal in the Amazon Rainforest.
+The Manu Wildlife Center also includes a visit the nearby clay lick to see tapir, which are the largest land mammal in the Amazon Rainforest.

 The Bio Trip Tour